GregPike-outcomes/New-Product-revenues-margin-improvement-and-new-service-offerings/README.md

 P&L Impact:

-Phase 1: Introduced new digital products (A&H and Casualty), resulting in new premiums of $XXM in FY22 and $XXM+ in FY23.
+Phase 1: Launch new digital products (A&H and Casualty) Broker Channel resulting in new premiums of $10M in FY22 and $24M USD in FY23.

-Phase 2: Expanded channels via API/affinity partners and added Marine/Cargo and Reinsurance products.
+Phase 2: Expanded channels via API/Delegated Authority affinity partners and added Marine/Cargo and Reinsurance products generating $25M- 35M USD in FY23/24

 Phase 3: Expanded products via Super syndication.

-Achieved R&D savings of $XXXK in FY21 and FY22.
+Achieved R&D savings of $120-150K in FY21 and FY22.

 Implemented real-time data exchange to improve margin pricing by 1-2% COR, new data monetization opportunities, and automation with Machine Learning to eliminate manual processes.